Aegean Airlines Business Class Review: Is It Worth the Upgrade?

 However, if you plan to carry a lot of stuff with you, you should consider the Aegean Airlines Business Class: such excessive weight might cost you a significant amount of money to add to a plain economy ticket.

-After getting your ticket and checking in your luggage, you will have to proceed to security control.
+After getting your ticket and checking in your luggage, you will have to proceed to the security control.
 The Airport in Athens has a Fast-Track lane, and since you are traveling with a Business Class ticket, you are entitled to use it.
-The Fast-Track lane means that you won’t queue for security control.
-That’s a separate lane, and you will go through the security check-in in 1-2 minutes—or even less.
+The Fast-Track lane means you won’t have to queue for security control.
+That’s a separate lane, and you will go through the security check-in in 1-2 minutes, or even less.

 Aegean Airlines Business Class Lounge in Athens International Airport